Permafrost/TundraTN/README.md

 // 'example' containing a String list named 'item' with it's first value set accordingly. tundra.tn:process(bizdoc, $service, $catch, $finally, $pipeline, $part, $encoding);

+// Receives arbitrary (XML or flat file) content and routes it to Trading Networks.
+The content can be specified
+// as a string, byte array, java.io.InputStream, or org.w3c.dom.Node object.
+//
+// This service is intended to be invoked by clients via HTTP or FTP. tundra.tn:receive(strict, TN_parms);

 // Reprocesses the given document in Trading Networks by rematching it against the
 // processing rule base and executing the first processing rule that matches. tundra.tn:reroute(bizdoc);